 System Support-Includes program and staff support activities and services.
 The guidance counselor's professional attitude and conduct includes the establishment and maintenance of professional relationships with students, parents, staff, and community.

 - Twenty-one elementary schools have a full time school counselor.

 - Two schools have an additional part time counselor.

 Four elementary student assistance counselors are available to all elementary schools.

-Each of the seven middle schools have one full-time guidance counselor and a full-time student assistance counselor.
+- Each of the seven middle schools have a full-time school counselor and a full-time crisis intervention counselor.

 - The four high schools each have a counseling department.

 - On two campuses students are divided by alphabet among school counselors.